-physical_scsi_device has the following parameter: ------------------------------ ---------------------- media_type[N] N=07 character Overrides PRODUCT ID in the default SCSI INQUIRY data. figures, spaces.
+physical_scsi_device has the following parameter:

+Parameter Туре Value container[N] N=07 Character A string containing the device name to map to the emulator.
+N stands for logical unit number.
+It must begin from 0 and have no gaps.
+If there is only one logical unit it can be omitted.
+Default is 0. media_type[N] N=07 character Overrides PRODUCT ID in the default SCSI INQUIRY data.
+Valid values may contain uppercase letters, decimal figures, spaces.
 Length of string shall not exceed 16 characters.
 If not specified, synthetic SCSI INQUIRY data is returned containing PRODUCT ID selected based on disk size.
-Initially left unspecified. geometry[N] N=0...7 character This string value with a special format specifies the explicit geometry of the disk storage element with DSSI node id N and MSCP unit number N. This parameter is not applicable to tape storage elements.
-The string format is <x>"/"<y>["/"<z>] where:</z></y></x> • X is number of sectors on track; • Y is number of tracks on cylinder; • Z (optional) is the number of cylinders on the unit.
-If omitted, Z is calculated based on X, Y and the total number of sectors on the unit that reflects the size of the disk storage element; If this parameter is not set, CHARON-VAX will configure the geometry based on the most probable disk type. use_io_file_buffering[N] boolean Enables use of host OS I/O buffering.
-N=07 Initially set to "NO" (buffering disabled). removable[N] N=07 boolean Enables the logical unit to appear as removable SCSI disk drive.
+Initially left unspecified. geometry[N] N=07 character This string value with a special format specifies the explicit geometry of the disk storage element with DSSI node id N and MSCP unit number N. This parameter is not applicable to tape storage elements.
+The string format is <x>"/"<y>["/"<z>] where:</z></y></x> X is number of sectors on track; Y is number of tracks on cylinder; Z (optional) is the number of cylinders on the unit.
+If omitted, Z is calculated based on X, Y and the total number of sectors on the unit that reflects the size of the disk storage element; If this parameter is not set, CHARON-VAX will configure the geometry based on the most probable disk type. use_io_file_buffering[N] N=07 boolean Enables use of host OS I/O buffering.
+Initially set to "NO" (buffering disabled). removable[N] N=07 boolean Enables the logical unit to appear as removable SCSI disk drive.
 Initially set to "NO" (fixed, non-removable).